WhatsApp: +1-(424)-285-0253

 Two-Way ANOVA Example

 Consider a scenario of a pharmaceutical company, that aims to conduct a study to investigate the effects of two independent variables, dosage, and gender, on the effectiveness of a new medication in treating a specific medical condition.
 The company wants to determine if there are significant interactions between dosage levels, gender, and the medication’s effectiveness.
-Thus, the company recruits participants of both genders and assigns them randomly to receive one of the three dosage levels of the medication (Low, Medium, and High).
+Thus, the company recruits both male and female participants and assigns them randomly to receive one of the three dosage levels of the medication (Low, Medium, and High).
 Participants undergo treatment for a specified period, and their response to the medication is measured in terms of effectiveness.

 Let’s identify the independent and dependent variables;